 Mojo, Fire Extinguisher, Grow…

-Initially I thought she was talking about an Austin Powers movie but all this has to do with different bank accounts, buckets and budgeting.
+Initially, I thought she was talking about an Austin Powers movie but all this has to do with different bank accounts, buckets and budgeting.
+And it all comes from a book written by an Aussie financial expert called “The barefoot investor”.

 Today I’m going to walk you through the Barefoot Investor Bank Accounts and Bucket strategy.